 Shannon Burkoth – Program Assistant

 Shannon came into the rare disease space like many of you here.
-I was diagnosed with a rare disease in 2010.
-My background is in healthcare and business management.
-In 2016, I began advocating for my rare disease group and through Global Genes and grew a passion for advocating for all 7000+ rare diseases.
+She was diagnosed with a rare disease in 2010.
+Her background is in healthcare and business management.
+In 2016, she began advocating for her rare disease group through Global Genes and grew a passion for advocating for all 7000+ rare diseases.
 While our disease groups vary, we are all striving for the same things; better quality of life, research, effective treatments and ultimately a cure for all.
 Shannon is proud to be part of the team here at CLOVES Syndrome Community.

 Kristen Davis – Executive Director

 Kristen founded CLOVES Syndrome Community in 2009, after her daughter Riley was diagnosed with CLOVES.
 At that time, no organization existed to support families and people living with this rare disease.
 CSC became a non-profit organization in July 2011.
 Kristen is a seasoned Executive Director of a global, patient-led advocacy organization with over twenty years of experience in social services and non-profit leadership.

 Kristen represents CLOVES Syndrome Community as a National Organization of Rare Disorders (NORD) Member Organization, as a member of the Global Genes Foundation Alliance and as a participating member of The American Society of Pediatric Hematology/Oncology Vascular Anomalies Special Interest Group (ASPHO-VAC SIG).
 In addition, she is engaged with multiple biopharmaceutical companies to advocate for the needs of our complex patient population.